harness/developer-hub/docs/platform/delegates/manage-delegates/create-custom-delegate-logs.md

 Here is the default logging configuration for the Harness Delegate.

 :::info
-The following configurations added by Harness to the default Logback xml.
+The following configurations were added by Harness to the default Logback XML.

 - `io.harness.logging.ExpiringDuplicateMessageFilter`